jonnonz1/nz-statute-book/acts/public/1998/rating-valuations-act-1998.md

   (a) all valuation services required by a territorial authority in respect of general revaluations and maintenance of its district valuation rolls up to and including the date 1 September 2000 are to be contracted out to Valuation New Zealand Limited; and
   (b) any such contract is to extend beyond 1 September 2000 to the extent required to allow for the undertaking and completion of objections in respect of general revaluations made on or before that date, or for the undertaking and completion of further work needed to obtain the Valuer-General's approval for such general revaluations.
 (2) Subsection (1) does not apply to—
-  (a) any territorial authority if and to the extent that it is exempted from that subsection by the Valuer-General by notice in the Gazette made under section 61:
+  (a) any territorial authority if and to the extent that it is exempted from that subsection by the Valuer-General by notice in the Gazette made under section 61.
-  (b) the Auckland City Council.
+  (b)
 (3) For such time as a territorial authority is required to use the valuation services of Valuation New Zealand Limited under subsection (1), the date as at which a general revaluation of its district valuation roll must be undertaken is 1 September or such other date as the Valuer-General determines.

 ### 61 Valuer-General and New Zealand Local Government Association to agree on which territorial authorities need not use Valuation New Zealand Limited
 (1) The Valuer-General and the New Zealand Local Government Association Incorporated may from time to time consult with each other and agree on how many and which territorial authorities are to be exempt from the requirements of section 60(1).
-(2) The number of such exemptions—
-  (a) is to be not fewer than 2 (in addition to the Auckland City Council), for territorial authorities whose next general revaluation is required to involve revaluations as at 1 September 1999:
-  (b) is to be not fewer than 6 (in addition to the Auckland City Council), for territorial authorities whose next general revaluation is required to involve revaluations as at 1 September 2000.
+(2)
 (3) If the Valuer-General and the Association cannot agree by 1 July in the relevant year as to the number and identity of territorial authorities to be exempt from section 60(1), those questions are to be decided by the Valuer-General.
 (4) Where agreement is reached under subsection (1) or a decision is made under subsection (3), the Valuer-General must as soon as practicable, by notice in the Gazette, specify—
   (a) the territorial authorities to be exempted from section 60(1); and